Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Abstract

 \section{Abstract}

-Laszlo and Olsson constructed Grothendieck's six operations for unbounded complexes on Artin stacks under an assumption of finite cohomological dimension.
-In this article we construct a formalism of six operations for bounded complexes on Deligne-Mumford stacks without this assumption.
-We develop a theory of gluing of pseudo-functors, which allows us to prove base-change theorems in derived categories.
+Laszlo and Olsson constructed Grothendieck's six operations for constructible complexes on Artin stacks in \'etale cohomology under an assumption of finite cohomological dimension, with base change established on the level of sheaves.
+In this article we give a more direct construction of the six operations for complexes on Deligne-Mumford stacks without the finiteness assumption and establish base change theorems in derived categories.
+One key tool in our construction is the theory of gluing finitely many pseudofunctors developed in \cite{glue}.
+As an application, we prove a Lefschetz-Verdier formula for Deligne-Mumford stacks.
+We include both torsion and $\ell$-adic coefficients.